mrspeaker/pickpocket/README.md

 # Pickpocket

-Atom Package that copies existing art assets into current project for game prototyping.
-A filemanager for prototyping.
+An atom Package for grabbing existing art assets from a collection, and copying them into the current project.
+A file manager for game prototyping.

-Dump a bunch of images in `"/tmp/"` (Change this in settings to somewhere you have a bunch of images in a directory!).

-`ctrl-alt-p` (`pickpocket:toggle`) to launch.
-Type directory to copy img to, select image (and rename it if you want) then hit `choose`.
-THe image is copy & renamed to the target dir.

 ![Pickpocket](https://cloud.githubusercontent.com/assets/129330/15506386/6c08650a-2195-11e6-9b22-d25fea6dc3a5.png)

+To use it, **dump a bunch of images in a directory** (it's `"/tmp/"` by default - change this location in settings).

+Then **`ctrl-alt-p` (`pickpocket:toggle`) to launch**.
+Type the directory to copy img to, select image (and rename it if you want) then hit `import`.
+The image is copy & renamed to the target dir.

+If you select `open in editor` the local copy will be opened in your image editor (`aseprite` by default: change this in settings).

+When you import an image, the local path is also copied to the clipboard.

 ### Pickpocket